Code-Institute-Submissions/iKelvvv-MS1/README.md

 # Known Bugs
   - On some mobile devices the navigation bar pushes down on two lines.
 This has now been rectified.
+  - The form styling on some mobile devices do not match the web styles.

 # Credits